“A reader lives a thousand lives before he dies . . . The man who never reads lives only one.” – George R.R. Martin

 Fire in the Heart: A Spiritual Guide for Teens By Deepak Chopra

-You read this book and let your soul be free in a fantasy world which looks more real than the reality.
+You read this book and let your soul be free in a fantasy world that looks more real than reality.

 My Third Book in the list of Best Books of all time

 Last but not least, one of my favorites and third in the list of my best books of all time, “Bhagwad Gita”.
 Bhagwad Gita was written in 400BCE, but there is no clarity about who authored it.
 It is considered to be a book in itself, but actually, it is a chapter of the long epic Mahabharat.
 Mahabharat is a real long story involving generations.
 I will not go into the details of Mahabharat but will tell you only the portion because of which Bhagwad Gita was turned into a book.

 War breaks in between the two kingdoms in ancient India.
 Kings of both these kingdoms named, Pandavas and Kauravas were cousins.
 Krishna, the human incarnation of God takes part from the Pandavas ‘ side.
 Kauravas were the representation of dishonesty & aggression, whereas Pandavas were the representation of integrity and righteousness.

 The Main warrior from the side of Pandavas, Arjun, turns emotional right before the war.
 He questions Krishna about the validity of the war.
 He says, what is the point of this war?
 Even if I win, it will be at the cost of the lives of my cousins, uncles, and other family members.

 Krishna explains to Arjun, why this war is necessary.
 He says it is nothing personal for you.
 The good has to win over evil, and that is how the universe maintains its regulatory order.

 Arjun kept on asking question after question, and Krishna replies to each and every question to remove any doubt from Arjun’s mind and heart.
 Bhagawad Gita is essentially a dialogue between Arjun and Krishna.